danshearer/vm-management/README.md

       -b bridge network to attach to.
 Must appear in output of virsh net-list -r RAM size, in M (mebibytes).
-Number only, do not specify units -c filename in which virt-customize commands are kept, eg /files/dns-server.txt -d debug
+Number only, do not specify units -c filename in which virt-customize commands are kept, eg /files/dns-server.txt -s start the VM after creating it
+      -d debug

-       Hardcoded VM file location is "/dev/null".
+       Hardcoded VM file location is "/dev/zero".
 You may want to change this.

        Must be run as root